lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 predictability, machine-based verification, and quite importantly: demonstrably principled expectations from our system.

-There is something to be said about e.g. passing a value `A` and an operation `A -> B` to an operation which will give us a `B`.
+There is something to be said about e.g. passing a value `x: A` and a function `f: A -> B` to a function which is expected to compute a a value of type `B`, for example.

 Instead of going around carrying a pack of recipes in our pocket, we want to have a clear understanding of insights and principles that